ezra-bible-app/ezra-bible-app/README.md

 ## Upcoming Features

 Ezra Project is currently on a bi-monthly release schedule.
-The next release [0.12.0](https://github.com/tobias-klein/ezra-project/milestone/2) is planned for February 2020 with the following new features:
+The next release [0.12.0](https://github.com/tobias-klein/ezra-project/milestone/2) is planned for March 2020 with the following new features:

 * French translation
 * Sword module unlock support